ParallelMaths/parallel/pages/9-32-ham-sandwich-problem.md

 ## 1. Quick trick

 ::: problem id=1_1 marks=2
 __1.1__ Think of any 3-digit number, but make sure that the first digit is the biggest and the third digit is the smallest.
-So, 531, not 536 or 555.
+So, for example, you could pick 531, but not 536 or 555.

 Next, reverse your 3-digit number to create a new number.